Miro Alternative

 - Exactness and brand consistency are where Prism helps.
 Its makers are deterministic — no AI image model in the loop — so a CSV becomes a correct chart and a process becomes a precise diagram, and your brand palette is applied automatically across the batch instead of restyled by hand on a board.

 - Export is practical, with one honest limit.
-Prism's makers export clean, self-contained HTML/SVG; the AI infographic exports PNG and HTML.
-Maker visuals don't export as PDF or PPTX yet.
+Prism's makers export HTML, SVG, PNG, PDF, and PPTX; chart PPTX stays editable, while other maker PPTX files use a flattened visual.
+The AI infographic exports PNG and HTML.
 Miro exports boards and frames in several formats, including for presentation use.

 - Use both, for different moments.
 Run the workshop, brainstorm, or retro in Miro.
 When the session produces a structure or a set of numbers that needs to become one finished, on-brand diagram or chart for a document, deck, or report, build that piece in Prism.